coderdark/spaghetti-solid/README.md

 + Hard to read
 + Hard to change (even for simple changes)
 + Contains duplication
-+ Meaningless naming
++ Meaningless naming of variables
++ Global variables all over the code

 ## How does spaghetti code come to be?

++ No proper planning
 + Poor decisions
 + Quick fixes
++ Time pressure
 + Volatile project requirements
 + Lack of programming style rules
 + Developer lack of experience
-+ No team guidelines, best practices or automation.
++ No team guidelines, best practices or automation
++ No refactoring

 ## Why is it bad?